chromium/chromium/content/test/data/attribution_reporting/interop/README.md

   // source origin.
 Formatted as a base-10 string.
   "max_sources_per_origin": "1024",

-  // Non-negative integer that controls the valid range of source event ID.
-No
-  // limit if zero.
-Formatted as a base-10 string.
-  "source_event_id_cardinality": "0",

   // Positive integer that controls the maximum number of distinct destinations
   // covered by pending sources for a given (source site, reporting origin).
   // Formatted as a base-10 string.